OrestOhorodnyk/replicated_log/README.md

 ## Prerequisites
-l.
-Docker and docker-compose installed
+* Docker and docker-compose installed
-i. ports 8000-8003 are free
+* ports 8000-8003 are free
-l. jq installed (not mandatory, just to prettify the curl response)
+* jq installed (not mandatory, just to prettify the curl response)

 ## Build containers:
 * ``cd replicated_log``